Where to Stay in Bangkok: A Comprehensive Guide for Travelers

 What is Bangkok actually known for?

-Bangkok is famous for its temple culture (the Grand Palace and Wat Arun alone are worth the flight), its street food scene which is genuinely one of the best in the world, its floating markets, its rooftop bars, and a nightlife situation that ranges from chilled riverside restaurants to places we won't describe here.
-The city is also a major shopping destination and a gateway hub for the rest of Southeast Asia.
+Bangkok is famous for its temple culture (the Grand Palace and Wat Arun alone justify the flight), a street food scene that is genuinely among the best on the planet, floating markets, rooftop bars, and a nightlife spectrum that runs from chilled riverside restaurants to places we will not describe in a family-friendly FAQ.
+It is also Southeast Asia's most important travel hub, which means almost every regional trip routes through it.

 How far is Pattaya from Bangkok?

-Pattaya is about 150 kilometers (93 miles) southeast of Bangkok — on a good traffic day, roughly a 90-minute to 2-hour drive.
-Buses from Bangkok's Eastern Bus Terminal (Ekkamai) run regularly and are cheap.
-It's a very doable day trip, though most people who go to Pattaya stay at least one night.
+Pattaya sits about 150 kilometers (93 miles) southeast of Bangkok.
+On a good traffic day that is roughly a 90-minute to 2-hour drive.
+Buses from Bangkok's Eastern Bus Terminal at Ekkamai run regularly and cost very little.
+It works as a day trip but most people who make the trip end up staying at least one night.

 Is Bangkok safe for tourists?